satche/notebook/src/engineering/artificial-intelligence/artificial-intelligence.md

 ## What's "intelligence" ?

 There is no clear definition of what's intelligent and what's not.
 For example, what can we consider as intelligent in biological life ?
-Humans, animals, plants, unicellular organisms…?
+If humans are intelligent, what about, animals, plants or even unicellular organisms…?
 It's a bit the same for machines.
-Is a calculator intelligent compared to computers ?
+Is a calculator intelligent compared to computers or complex programs ?

 There is many way to answer the question.
 A famous one is the [Turing test](https://en.wikipedia.org/wiki/Turing_test).
 If users interact with a program but think it's a human, it passes the test.